influxdata/docs-v2/content/influxdb/cloud/sign-up.md

 Limits are designed to let you monitor 5-10 sensors, stacks or servers comfortably.

 {{% note %}}
-Users on the free plan are limited to one organization.
+Users on the Free Plan are limited to one organization.
 {{% /note %}}

 ## Sign up